Anna-Karenina/dot_proto_parser/README.md

 From a box, it will take a file with the name swagger.json (*included in repo, but you can put your own*) and return a file with the name api.proto

 *fn main is created just for the sake of example*

+upd:
+also while refactoring i'm adding a .proto to ProtoFile model parser